ValuedMammal/Hello-github-walkthrough/README.md

   `git clone git@github.com:yourUsername/hello-world.git`

   This will create a new folder in your current directory called hello-world which contains your README.md.
 Before cloning, you may wish to navigate to the directory where you want the hello-world repo to land.
 In any case, we're now ready to work with our project locally.
 This is especially useful when you prefer to work with files in your own programming environment and later push changes to the remote repo over SSH without having to visit github in the browser.
 The next few steps are meant to cover a general workflow for using git that can later be applied to more complex scenarios.

 First, while we're in the terminal open the README.md with a text editor of your choice, and make a change like adding a new line or paragraph to the body.
 Save and quit the editor.

   What have we done?
 We now have a copy of hello-world on our home computer, however our local copy is no longer identical to the remote repo on github due to the change we just made.
-We need to reconcile the two by committing the change to the repo, and in addition, by pushing the update to github.
+We need to reconcile the two by committing the change to the repo and pushing it up to github.
 If successful, we will see the changes reflected on the web when we refresh the hello-world repo.
 In the terminal you should still be in the hello-world directory.
 Running `git status` will inform us that the README is changed but not yet staged for making commits.
 So let's add the file to be staged.

-  `git add README.md`
+  `git add README.md` or

   `git add .` (note the '.') will accomplish the same thing by adding all the files in the present directory to git's staging area.
 Now we're ready to commit.